Cyncrovee/Unbox-EMC/README.md

 Unbox-EMC is an opinionated Emacs distribution, meant to provide a nice out-of-the-box experience, keeping the end-user setup minimal while still having the bells and whistles of most Emacs configs.

+## Prerequisites:
+- Emacs 30.1 or later
+- The Git version control system.
+Git helps with installation/updating, and possibly other stuff.
+I’m not sure if it’s a hard requirement, but I would recommend it regardless

 ## Installation (Linux):
 First ensure that there isn't already a `~/config/emacs/` and/or `~/.emacs.d/` folder, and/or `~/.emacs` file present, as it might override this config.